 Note: USAA is only available to military community members and their families.

-Cheapest Connecticut insurance companies for liability-only coverage
+Cheapest insurance providers for liability-only coverage in Connecticut

 Geico$463